Enefits/enefits-ios-nft-sdk/README.md

 ##Installation

-* Add the EnefitsSDK.xcFramework to your project
+* Go to Targets -> General -> Frameworks, Libraries and Embedded Content and drag-drop the EnefitsSDK.xcframework here.
+Change Embed to Embed & Sign.

-* Go to Targets -> General -> Frameworks change the Embed to Embed & Sign
+* EnefitsSDK.xcFramework will be added to the Frameworks folder in the Project Navigator

 #SDK SETUP